ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
 At the risk of stating the obvious, this contest is a parody of the software development process.
-The [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html) are only a small part of the overall contest.
+The [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html) are only part of the overall contest.
 Even so, one might think the contest [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html) process as a parody of the sometimes tragic mismatch between what a customer (or marketing) wants and what engineering delivers.
 Real programmers must face obfuscated and